JamesH117/CS430Proj5/README.md

 W & S: Scale the image by 30% increments.
 Z & X: Shear the image by 30% increments
 Q & E: Translate the image in positive or negative X directions.

+##Known Problems
+Non square images bug out and display incorrectly.
+Image types that are converted to PPM and not created as a PPM do not seem to work.
+	If the image is created as a PPM and not converted from another type before hand, it should display correctly, if the image is also a square.